LibrariesHacked/schema-librarydata/docs/libraries.md

 You should list all libraries managed by your service.
 Independent libraries such as community-managed are not expected to be included.

 If however you are updating the dataset and a library that used to be listed as managed by your service has since become independent, we recommend you still include it.
 In this case use the Type of library as IL for Independent Library.
 You may then omit this library from your list in future updates.

-#### Unique Property Reference Number

-The Unique Property Reference Number (UPRN) is a unique number that identifies a property.
-A UPRN is assigned by the local authority to each building.

-If you do not know the UPRN of your libraries, it is likely that the Geographic Information System (GIS) team or the planning or property departments within your local council will know.

 #### Statutory